kleuveld/rdm_pages/_documents/rdm_faq.md

 Either the Faculty Data Steward (Koen Leuveld, k.leuveld@vu.nl) or the Library’s RDM Support Desk: rdm@vu.nl.
 The Data Steward can help you best with questions that are specific to the work we do at the faculty, and with questions about specific grants; the RDM Support Desk is best equipped to deal with questions that could be asked by any VU researcher, for example about storage or archiving options.
 But both work together, so you can’t ask the wrong person.

 ## Where can I find more information about Research Data Management?
 We maintain a number of resources you can consult.
-At the VU level, the library maintains a series of [Libguides][libguide] explaining various topics related to the management of your data.
+At the VU level, there is the [Research Data Support Portal][rds-portal] which contains links to anything you might want to know about RDM, and the library maintains a series of [Libguides][libguide] explaining various topics related to the management of your data.
 At the faculty level, the data steward maintains [a page giving advice that is specific to researchers in Social Sciences][fss-rdm-info], including links to content you can use in proposals.

 ## I don’t have data.
 I only have observations.
 As RDM experts, we would say that observations are also a type of data.
 But that doesn't really matter: in any case, you want to protect your observations, make backups of your observations and make sure that they are archived securely or shared with the world so that you can demonstrate you did your research well.
 That is, many important aspects of Research Data Management apply whether you call your observations data or not.